- About this policy

-We will also need to provide road connections to and through new developments, making sure that the developments are well designed to reduce travel distances and encourage multi-modal travel, in accordance with our sustainable travel hierarchy (shown on Active Travel policy page), such as in West Guildford at Park Barn and other locations.
+We will also need to provide road connections to and through new developments, making sure that the developments are well designed to reduce travel distances and encourage multimodal travel (using different modes of transport to produce a seamless door-to-door travel experience), in accordance with our sustainable travel hierarchy (shown on Active Travel policy page), such as in West Guildford at Park Barn and other locations.

 We will ensure the network, including walking and cycling routes, is maintained to a high standard through our Asset Management Strategy (PDF).
 We will make use of the increasing amount of data available in relation to our assets, to make maintenance more efficient, pro-active and preventative wherever possible, rather than reactively responding to faults.